rocky/python-xdis/README.rst

 As a drop-in replacement for dis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-xdis also provides a drop in replacement for the standard dis module, this is useful if you
+`xdis` also provides some support as a drop in replacement for the
+the Python library `dis <https://docs.python.org/3/library/dis.html>`_
-want to use the improved api from python 3.4 in python 2.
+module.
+This is may be desirable when you want to use the improved API
+from Python 3.4 or later from an earlier Python version.

 For example:

->>> # works in python 2 and 3
+>>> # works in Python 2 and 3
 >>> import xdis.std as dis
 >>> [x.opname for x in dis.Bytecode('a = 10')]
 ['LOAD_CONST', 'STORE_NAME', 'LOAD_CONST', 'RETURN_VALUE']

+There may some small differences in output produced for formatted
+disassembly or how we show compiler flags.
+We expect you'll
+find the `xdis` output more informative though.

 See Also
 --------